tzieleniewski/spring-boot-examples/README.md

-# Spring Boot Fat JAR
+# Spring Boot Thin JAR
 The simplest possible "hey world" application, with just one spring-boot-starter-web dependency.
-Includes a Dockerfile with one stage build with one application layer.
+Includes a Dockerfile with one stage build with two layers, one for dependencies and one for application.
 In addition for convenience, there is a Docker Compose configuration file.

 ## Building